-We should also point out that in some cases cannabis may actually help our eyes and vision.
-There is some research that suggests the neuroprotective and antioxidant properties of CBD and THC may be able to help our vision and provide some protection against common diseases of the eye and optic nerve.
+In some cases, cannabis may actually help our eyes and vision.
+Some research suggests the neuroprotective and antioxidant properties of CBD and THC may be able to support vision and provide some protection against common diseases of the eye and optic nerve.

-One area of eye health where cannabis may have a supporting role to play is glaucoma—a condition of increased pressure within the eyeball, causing gradual loss of sight.
-Usually, glaucoma is treated with medicated eye drops, which help to bring down intraocular pressure to normal levels.
-However, some glaucoma patients and eye specialists report that cannabis can also help reduce intraocular pressure and help preserve eyesight.
+One area of eye health where cannabis may play a beneficial role is glaucoma—a condition of increased pressure within the eyeball, causing a gradual loss of sight.
+Glaucoma is usually treated with medicated eye drops, which help to bring down intraocular pressure to normal levels; however, some glaucoma patients and eye specialists report that cannabis can also help reduce intraocular pressure and help preserve eyesight.

 But on the downside, the effects may only last three or four hours, so you would have to consume marijuana a number of times during the day to get its effects around the clock.
-While cannabis does lower eye pressure, it also lowers blood pressure.
-This might result in reduced blood supply to the optic nerve, which in turn might harm the optic nerve.
+And since cannabis lowers blood pressure as well as eye pressure, a drop in blood pressure could result in reduced blood supply to the optic nerve.
+That can cause temporary or even permanent damage to the nerve.

 More research is necessary to fully understand the effects of cannabis and its individual compounds on the eyes and optic nerve.
 But if you’re considering cannabis for glaucoma or other eye conditions, it’s wise to consult with an ophthalmologist about using medical marijuana as a complementary or supplemental therapy to traditional medication.

 You Don’t Have to Smoke to Get Red Eyes